The cost of UX/UI design in Serbia

 a complex SaaS product

-The more user flows, decisions, and scenarios, the more UX/UI design requires analysis and testing.
+The more user flows, decisions, and scenarios there are, the more analysis and testing UX/UI design requires.

-2. Scope of work (an often underestimated aspect)
+2. Scope of work (the part that is often underestimated)

 One of the first questions in every project is: how many pages or screens are included?